fvan-wij/Inception/README.md

 5. Docker can be used to view, stop, and manage the containers on your system.
 It can also be pushed to a registry, such as Docker Hub so that it can be shared with others

-### To find out:

-- Why is network: hosts or links: not allowed in your docker-compose file?
-- Why is --link not allowed in the Makefile?
-- Why is tail -f not allowed?
-- What would be wrong with infinite loops such as sleep infinity, tail -f /dev/null, tail -f /dev/random
-- The pertinence of the directory structure required for this project

 ### Dockerfiles vs Docker-compose files

 A Dockerfile is used to build a single Docker image, while Docker-compose is used to define and run multiple containers as a single app.